Independent Proximal Policy Optimization (IPPO)¶

 - Return type:

-Disassembles batched output by shared policies into their homogeneous agents’ outputs.
+Disassembles batched output by shared policies into their grouped agents’ outputs.

 - Parameters: